Thomas Johnson (botanist): Work

 His first work was a short account of one of the herborising excursions which the company was in the habit of undertaking.
 This, the first local catalogue of plants published in England, was entitled "Iter Plantarum Investigationis ergo susceptum a decem Sociis in Agrum Cantianum, anno Dom.
 1629, Julii 13" (London, 1629), and an appendix of three pages is headed "Ericetum Hamstedianum seu Plantarum ibi crescentium observatio habita anno eodem 1 Augusti."
 Johnson seems (Herball, p.
 450) to have been in Kent in 1626, and to have revisited both that county and Hampstead Heath, as in 1632 he published an enlarged edition of both lists.
 The plants are named in them according to Lobel, Dodoens, and Gerard.
 Anna Pavord provides an account of this expedition in her book, The Naming of Names following Gilmour's translation (Gilmour 1972), stating that he was inspired in his explorations by one of the first descriptions of botanical exploration, that of Ulisse Aldrovandi (1557).

 In 1633 Johnson published his most important work, The Herball, … gathered by John Gerarde, … very much enlarged and amended by Thomas Johnson, citizen and apothecary of London.
 So great had been the progress of botany in the thirty-six years since John Gerard's original publication (1597), that Johnson added over eight hundred new species to the list, and seven hundred figures, besides numerous corrections.
 The work, which contains about 2,850 descriptions, is commonly known by the name "Gerard emaculatus", given to it by Ray.
 Johnson seems, however, to have completed it in a year.
 It was reprinted in 1636 without alteration.
 Haller styles it "dignum opus, et totius rei herbariæ eo ævo notæ compendium".

 In 1634 Johnson published Mercurius Botanicus; sive Plantarum gratia suscepti itineris, anno 1634, descriptio, a description, in seventy-eight pages, of a twelve-day tour to Oxford, Bath, Bristol, Southampton, and the Isle of Wight, with English and Latin names of the plants observed.
 To this was added De Thermis Bathonicis … Tractatus, pp. 19, with plans of the baths.
 In 1641 he issued Mercurii Bot. pars altera, describing a visit to Wales and Snowdon, and the discovery of many new plants.
-In 1643 he published a translation of the surgical works of Ambroise Paré from the French, which was reprinted in 1678.